Blue Flower

 Our riverside wall collapsed on 2/1/23 and the trench wall is cracked and bowed.
 We believe the damage is due to the tar floor between the walls preventing water soaking down into the ground, forcing the top of the walls out, causing the trench wall to bow and the river wall to collapse.
 The tar floor has a layer of soil above that absorbs water, but the tar floor prevents it draining into the ground below.
 On 18/3/23 we manually removed some of the debris to prevent it affecting the river flow and to show we had started to deal with it.

 On 24/10/23 we had a meeting about the damaged walls.
 Rebuilding the river wall with bricks and mortar would be very expensive due to the materials and time involved, I looked into grant funding but no suitable grants were available.
 There were also concerns a brick wall might fall down again without major modifications and strengthening.
-Options considered were: A cement bag wall, but this was also expensive, not environment friendly and they don't look very good; a sloping river bank to match all the surrounding banks with smaller brick corner which was the lowest cost option; and Gabion Baskets filled with stones.
+Options considered were: A cement bag wall, but this was also expensive, not environment friendly and they don't look very good; a sloping river bank to match all the surrounding banks with smaller brick corner which was the lowest cost option; and Gabion Baskets filled with rock.

 In November 2023 we modified a Kingfisher nest tunnel so it can be built into the new river wall.
 I held this one back hoping to build it into the new wall as its the ideal location, as Kingfishers like vertical banks or walls by slow flowing water with enough height above and below their nest tunnel.
+If a sloping river bank is created instead of rebuilding the wall we will find another location for the nest tunnel.

 Graham Bartlett